 Making of Gujiya primarily consists of three main steps:

-MAKING THE STUFFING - traditionally, filling for the gujiya is made with khoya (mawa) and some nuts.
+Prepare The Stuffing - traditionally, filling for the gujiya is made with khoya (mawa) and some nuts.
 You can add ingredients of your choice to flavor the stuffing.
-I like to add some desiccated coconut, and some green cardamon powder and few strands of saffron for the flavoring.
+I like to add some desiccated coconut, and some green cardamom powder and few strands of saffron for the flavoring.

 I have used brown sugar, feel free to use refined sugar or if you prefer sugar free add chopped dates and/or figs for desired sweetness.

-AIR FRYER / BAKE GUJIYA - traditionally, deep fried.
-However, I am sharing a no-fry version of this recipe.
-You can air fry the gujiya using an air fryer or in a Instant Pot using mealthy crisplid or even bake them in an oven.
+Make The Gujiya (Air Fry or Bake) - I am sharing a no-fry version of gujiya.
+You can air fry the gujiya using an air fryer or in an Instant Pot using a Air Fryer lid or even bake them in an oven.
 Thus, enjoy these low-fat, guilt-free gujiya this Holi.

-For the sugar syrup, take equal parts of sugar and water and make a one string consistency sugar syrup.
-Once the gujiya come out of the oven / air fryer, dip the gujiya for 10-15 seconds in the syrup.
+For the sugar syrup, take equal parts of sugar and water and make a one-string consistency sugar syrup.
+Once the gujiya comes out of the oven/air fryer, dip the gujiya for 10-15 seconds in the syrup.
 This moistens as well as gives a nice glaze to the gujiya.

 In a mixing bowl, add all-purpose flour, ghee, pinch of salt.
 Mix the flour with your fingers.

-Take some flour into your hands and gently rub the flour mixture between your hands to form a breadcrumbs like texture.
-This is a important step, this makes the crust for gujiya flaky or "khasta", as we call in Hindi.
+Take some flour into your hands and gently rub the flour mixture between your hands to form a breadcrumbs-like texture.
+This is an important step, this makes the crust for gujiya flaky or "khasta", as we call it in Hindi.

 Cover the dough with a clean kitchen towel and let it rest for 20 minutes.

 In a pan, heat a tablespoon of ghee on a medium heat.
-Add chopped nuts and roast for 1-2 minutes or until light brown in color.
+Add chopped nuts and roast for 1-2 minutes or until light brown.

 Add desiccated coconut and roast for 1-2 minutes.
 Transfer the nuts and desiccated coconut into a bowl.

-Let mixture cool completely before adding other ingredients.
+Let the mixture cool completely before adding other ingredients.

-Once khoya is cool completely, add the remaining stuffing ingredients - sugar, green cardamon powder, pinch of saffron, pinch of salt.
+Once khoya is cool completely, add the remaining stuffing ingredients - sugar, green cardamom powder, pinch of saffron, pinch of salt.
 Mix well and keep the stuffing mixture aside.

-On clean, dry surface, place the rested dough, and without using any extra flour, roll the dough into thin round shape, around 3mm of thickness, as shown in the pic.
+On a clean, dry surface, place the rested dough, and without using any extra flour, roll the dough into a thin round shape, around 3mm in thickness, as shown in the pic.

-Using a round cookie cutter, cut the the dough, into small discs.
+Using a round cookie cutter, cut the dough, into small discs.

 Remove any excess dough and keep it aside.